mosip/pixelpass/kotlin/Readme.md

 `decodeBinary(data)`

-`data` - Data needs to be decoded and decompressed without header.
-Should be sent as a ByteArray
+`data` - Data needs to be decompressed without header.
+Should be sent as a ByteArray.
+Currently only zip binary data is only supported.

 returns a unzipped string